What are we doing to keep you safe?

 The seating in church is now in single rows with 1.5m spacing in depth allowing a greater degree of social distancing if you would prefer.

 We do not believe there is a need for a one-way system or other control of the flow of people within the space as it is very large and has a great deal of air-flow.

 We have increased the frequency of ‘fogging’ – especially when large groups use the space, such on Foodbank on Wednesday.

 Keeping things clean

-Everyday we clean the church after Morning Prayer & Mass and Evening Prayer.
+During the week we clean the church several times.
 This takes the form of ‘fogging’ which we do with a fogger supplied by a company called Electrox.

 Fogging is a term used for the production of a fine spray, by a fogger containing a solution that has the ability to neutralise viruses and bacteria.
 You can find out more about our fogger and how it works by reading this PDF from Charles Farris or by watching this short video by the manufacturer.

 We also ensure that all surfaces and touch points are cleaned using a spray that kills any bacteria or viruses each day.